hpssjellis/beginner-tensorflowjs-examples-in-javascript/tf-examples/README.md

 Here is the ES6 Modules attempt.
-Easiest change to make and works sweet, but does not load locally without changes to your browser
+Example of the CORS issue.
+Easiest change to make to Tensorflowjs and works sweet, but does not load locally without changes to your browser

 https://hpssjellis.github.io/beginner-tensorflowjs-examples-in-javascript/tf-examples/es6-modules/index.html